Articular cartilage damage: Mechanism

 Articular cartilage has a very limited capacity for self repair.
 Small damage does not repair itself and can often get worse over time.
 As cartilage is aneural and avascular (lack of nerve and blood supply, respectively), shallow damage often does not trigger pain.

 When the damage increases and the chondral defect reaches the subchondral bone, the blood supply in the bone starts a healing process in the defect.
 Scar tissue made up of a type of cartilage called fibrocartilage is then formed.
 Although fibrocartilage is able to fill in articular cartilage defects, its structure is significantly different from that of hyaline cartilage; it is much denser and it doesn't withstand the demands of everyday activities as much as hyaline cartilage.
 It is therefore at a higher risk of breaking down.

-Wang et al.(2006) found that small articular cartilage defects can progress to osteoarthritis over time if left untreated.
+Wang et al. (2006) found that small articular cartilage defects can progress to osteoarthritis over time if left untreated.
 An articular cartilage defect that initially may be small still has the potential to have a physical and chemical "domino effect" on the surrounding "normal" articular cartilage.

+Pitkin et al. (2014) discovered a potential etiology for articular cartilage damage.
+When the interarticular transmission of pressures is interrupted so that cartilage cannot distribute its pressure load to adjacent joints, it bears exceptionally high loads, which in time lead to degradation.